 Instrumental students whose first language is English must demonstrate knowledge of the grammar of one non-English language equivalent to two semesters at the college level with a grade of C or higher in each.

 Voice students must demonstrate knowledge of French, German, and Italian grammar equivalent to two semesters at the college level with a grade of C or higher in each, and proficiency in diction in each language by examination or by passing a Jacobs School of Music diction course.
 Students must take all three diction exams in their first semester of enrollment; with voice department permission, they may take specific exams for a second time in their second semester of enrollment.
+Diction exams are given prior to the beginning of each semester.
 For any exam not passed, students must pass the appropriate Jacobs School of Music diction course with a grade of C or higher.

 Students in the diploma programs have a maximum of four semesters of enrollment within five years from the date of first enrollment.
 Additional semesters of enrollment within the five-year time limit are possible only through recommendation by the student’s performance instructor and approval by the director of graduate studies.